suokko/HO_changes/conf/prediction/readme.txt

 They contain at least one [general] section and one [SKILLNAME] or [SKILLNAME_SIDENAME] section.

 SKILLNAME is one of {goalkeeping, defending, playmaking, passing, scoring, winger}.
-SIDENAME is one of {allsides, thisside, middle, otherside}
+SIDENAME is one of {bothsides, thisside, middle, otherside}
-If the SIDENAME is omitted, we take ALLSIDES as default.
+If the SIDENAME is omitted, we take BOTHSIDES as default.

 Every section has several option=value pairs.
 (See below for a list of all options)